All posts by Jay Moody

 It helped me understand the significance of my place in the greater movement of history.

-It helped me to see that each native struggle as another front of the same global struggle for freedom, and sovereignty.
+It helped me to see each native struggle as another front of the same global struggle for freedom, and sovereignty.

 It helped me to understand that I have a role to play in this struggle and how I can fulfill that mission through education, prayer, and service to my people and revitalization of our traditional cultures.